 Divorce can be an emotional and difficult process.
 Families are faced with disputes over very important topics including custody, support, relocation, maintenance, and property division.
-While these disputes are often unavoidable, the way in which the disputes are handled can play a significant role in your future and financial health, as well as the health, happiness, and safety of your children.
+While these disputes are often unavoidable, the way in which the disputes are handled can play a significant role in your future and financial health.
+In addition, these disputes affect the health, happiness, and safety of your children.

 In some situations, the parties are able to sit down, discuss the situation, and come to an agreement as to child support and custody, as well as the distribution of marital property and debts.
 These divorces are called Uncontested Divorces or Kitchen Table Divorces.
 In these cases, the parties often need a lawyer to draft the proper paperwork and get the court to order the divorce.
 This is by far the fastest and most affordable way to get divorced!

-At the St. Charles-based law office of Flesner Wentzel, we understand the importance of handling these issues efficiently and effectively, and our experienced divorce attorneys will work with you to achieve your legal goals.
+At the St. Charles-based law office of Flesner Wentzel, we understand the importance of handling these issues efficiently and effectively.
+Our experienced divorce attorneys will work with you to achieve your legal goals.

 Understanding Uncontested Divorce